SierraCollegeCEC/sccec_sparkfun_avc/prototype/TDD.md

 to represent the variance of the sensor added (its covariance is assumed to be independent of all of the other sensors).
 Simulating the matrix multiplication of those rows in code is necessary as well.
-An example of a sensor that we did not use but perhaps you might is a wheel encoder.
+An example of a sensor that we did not use, but perhaps you might, is a wheel encoder.
 Lastly, the scheduler and integrator need to be reconfigured to take full advantage of the sampling frequency of your sensors.
 We recommend you precompute the Kalman gain and inline it